ednaruiz/tilepy/README.md

 ## Creation of the reduced galaxy file

-For using the 3D algorithm tilepy need to have access to a galaxy catalog.
+For using the 3D algorithm tilepy needs to have access to a galaxy catalog.
 Currently, the only supported catalog is GLADE+.
 You'll find the download link on this webpage : https://glade.elte.hu.
-To prepare it for usage by tilepy we provide a the `ConvertGalaxyCatalog.py` script that converts the original catalog into a hdf5 file compatible with tilepy.
+To prepare it for usage by tilepy we provide the `ConvertGalaxyCatalog.py` script that converts the original catalog into a hdf5 file compatible with tilepy.
 The script is located in the `tilepy/tools` repository.

 Example: use the script to keep only galaxies that are within 500 Mpc (recommended).
 It reads the downloaded `GLADE+.txt` file and creates the output file `converted_GLADE.h5` which is the one that should be used with tilepy.